-The first presentation of the conference was made by TÜBA Principal Member and ITU Rector Prof. İsmail Koyuncu on "The Importance of the Circular Economy for Biodiversity" and said, "Many disciplines are shifting towards technologies that enable resource recycling and circular economy.
+The first presentation of the conference was made by TÜBA Principal Member and ITU

+News source: http://tuba.gov.tr/tr/haberler/akademidenhaberler/iastuba-biyocesitlilik-konferansi-1 Rector Prof. İsmail Kovuncu on "The Importance of the Circular Economy for Biodiversity" and said, "Many disciplines are shifting towards technologies that enable resource recycling and circular economy.
 In the Environmental Engineering discipline, resourcegenerating processes such as water recovery, recovery of chemicals and rare elements, minimum energy consumption and maximum energy production have gained importance and become indispensable in addition to traditional treatment methods.
 The importance of this situation will be felt much more in terms of biodiversity in the coming period.
-In this respect, it is very important to research, develop and implement technologies and new processes.
+In this respect, it is very important to research, develop and technologies implement and new processes.
 Training programs should be revised accordingly," he added.

 Prof. Musa said the circular economy can pose a threat to biodiversity and that biodiversity is declining.
 "For all these reasons, we attach great importance to this webinar as one of the efforts to put an end to this trend" he said.
 In a comment he also stressed the limited ability to develop recycling technology to curb the extensive externalities on the biosphere.
-Thus it is
+Thus it is rather important uphold more to institutional arrangements practices and to protect biodiversity.